hkhattak09/CNN_numpy/README.md

 # CNN_numpy
-Building a CNN from scratch using only numpy.
+Building a CNN from scratch using only numpy. not that optimised.